dfinity/interface-spec/spec/index.md

 #### IC Management Canister: Take canister snapshot

 Only the controllers of the given canister can take a snapshot.
-A snapshot will be identified internally by a system-generated opaque `snapshot ID`.
+A snapshot will be identified internally by a system-generated opaque `Snapshot_id`.

 ```html